ywwg/art-guidelines/temple_grant_application.md

 * Contact Postal Address
 * Contact E-mail Address
 * Contact Phone Number

-The following questions are not required but are helpful for our statistics:
-* Have you attended Firefly before?
-  * If so, how have you participated?
-* Have you been to a Burning Man Reginoal Event (besides Firefly) before?
-  * If so, how have you participated?
-* Have you attended Burning Man before?
-  * If so, how have you participated?
 * If you are awarded a Temple Grant, can we use your grant application as an example of a successful application next year?

 ### Grant Application